Simulation-based Inference via Langevin Dynamics with Score Matching: Details of the Empirical Studies and Additional Experimental Results

+{\bf Details of NLE and NPE.} We use the ``sbi" Python package from \citep{tejero-cantero2020sbi} to implement both NLE and NPE, and we choose the flow network as a Masked Autoregressive Flow network \citep{papamakarios2017masked} with $5$ autoregressive transforms, each of which has $2$ hidden layers of $50$ units each.
+For NLE, we have reference table size $N = 1\times 10^7$ .
+The network is trained with batch size $200$ and learning rate $5\times 10^{-4}$, for $30$ epochs.
+We draw $2\;000$ posterior samples from $4$ Markov Chains using the trained NLE model.
+For NPE, we have a permutation invariant embedding network $f_\phi(\Xn) = f_{\phi_1}(\sum_{i=1}^n f_{\phi_2}(X_i))$ before the flow model, where $f_{\phi_2}$ is a fully connected neural network with $3$ hidden layers of $128$ units each and output dimension $128$, and $f_{\phi_1}$ is a fully connected neural network with $2$ hidden layers of $100$ units each and output dimension $20$.
+We have reference table size $N = 2\times 10^4$.
+The network is trained with batch size $200$ and learning rate $5\times 10^{-4}$ until convergence.
+We draw $10\;000$ posterior samples from the trained NPE model.

+{\bf Details of other models.} For BSL, we use the sample mean and element-wise standard deviation of $\Xn$ as summary statistics.
 For the ABC method, we generate reference table of size $N=20\,000$ and keep $200$ samples that have the smallest $\text{W}_1$ distance.
 For the BSL method, we obtain $20\,000$ samples from $10$ independent Markov chains, where each chain is drawn using Metropolis–Hastings algorithm, with length $3\;000$ ($1\,000$ burn-in's), and we use $100$ simulations at each iteration to estimate the mean and covariance of the synthetic Gaussian likelihood.

-{\bf Simulation cost comparison} The simulation cost for all the methods is listed in \Cref{simu_budget_que}, where one unit is the cost of generating $n$ observations.
+{\bf Simulation cost comparison.} The simulation cost for all the methods is listed in \Cref{simu_budget_que}, where one unit is the cost of generating $n$ observations.
 For the n-model and ABC method, the cost is the size $N$ of the reference table.
 For BSL, its cost is the product of the number of chains, the length per chain, and the number of simulations at each iteration within each chain.
 For the single-model, its cost is $N/n + N_Rm_R/n$.